- Conservation status

 - In serious trouble

-The southern dotterel has quite a different lifestyle to their northern counterparts, basing their nests on the mountaintops of Rakiura Stewart Island and commuting down to the beach for some kai.
-Sometimes they even pop across Foveaux Strait to Southland's coastline to grab a feed.
-There are fewer than 150 southern New Zealand dotterels left.
+The pukunui base their nests on the mountaintops of Rakiura Stewart Island and commute down to the beach for kai.
+Their food-motivated birds and will sometimes even pop across Foveaux Strait to grab a feed on the Southland coast.

 Once upon a time, these birds bred on the mainland and up in the Southern Alps, with one intrepid couple recorded breeding at nearly 2500m above sea level!
-But introduced predators like stoats dealt a huge blow to these mountain-faring shorebirds.
-The remaining Rakiura dotterels continue to face threats – from feral cats and even deer, which have been observed eating their eggs.
+But introduced predators like stoats have dealt a huge blow to these mountains to sea birds.
+The remaining Rakiura pukunui continue to face threats – from feral cats and even deer, which have been observed eating their eggs.
+There are only about 105 pukunui left in the world.

 Campaign Manager